The fourth annual meeting of the China-initiated Asia Infrastructure Investment Bank (AIIB) opened in the heart of Europe, Luxembourg, on Friday.

 Research and analysis on the constraints affecting growth in developing Asia have pointed to lack of infrastructure investment as the main cause.

-Jin cited a converging view that developing countries should invest around eight percent of their gross domestic product (GDP) in infrastructure to drive sustainable growth.
+Jin cited a converging view that developing countries should invest around eight percent of GDP in infrastructure to drive sustainable growth.

 "Our best analysis points to many lower and lower-middle income members needing to boost infrastructure investment by a third," he noted, adding that "a well-coordinated investment program in infrastructure and other productive sectors in low-income countries will boost growth."